 Intercompany transactions, balances and unrealised gains on transactions between group companies are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of impairment of the assets transferred.
-The accounting policies of subsidiaries (including SPEs that the bank consolidates) have been changed where necessary to ensure consistency with the policies adopted by NIBC.
+The accounting policies of subsidiaries (including SPEs that NIBC Holding consolidates) have been changed where necessary to ensure consistency with the policies adopted by NIBC Holding.